With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 We spent a few days hanging out at Cenote Cocalitos and stayed at their campground that’s located right next to the lake.

-Camping here cost us 150 ($6 USD) Pesos per person per night which is quite expensive for Mexico given that there are only basic facilities at this campsite.
-But it was pretty great waking up next to this gorgeous lake and jumping in for a quick swim before the crowds arrived.
+Camping here cost us 150 Pesos ($6 USD) per person per night which offers very basic facilities at this campsite.
+But it was pretty great waking up next to this gorgeous lake and jumping in for a quick swim before the crowds arrived for the day!

 Day visitors are also welcome and it costs 25 Pesos ($1 USD) to visit Cenote Cocalitos for the day.
 The lakefront has a lot of picturesque swings and hammocks where visitors can relax and enjoy the pretty scenery.